-Table 1 - Maximum Sound Pressure Level for Listening Environment

 6.7 Listening System

 The listening system shall be headphone-based with head-tracking.
 Both the Test Conditions and Anchor/Reference Conditions shall be binauralized using a common HRTF set.
 The binauralization shall use either individualized HRTFs or HRTFs based on a head and torso simulator (HATS).
 The choice of HRTF set shall be indicated in the test report.
 The headphones shall be equalized.
 If individualized HRTFs are used, the headphones shall have individualized equalization.
 If HATS HRTFs are used, the headphones shall be equalized for the same make/model of HATS.